74 Comments

 Appointments can only be booked on the Interpol website not in person anymore.
 Be aware that the website quite regularly only seems to load and work properly on workdays (Mo-Sa) and before 09.00 pm.

 If you have problems that the page won't load or "hangs", reload the page and try again.
-Helpful as well using another browser and/or clearing your cache.
+Helpful also using another browser and/or clearing your cache.
 Be aware that the Interpol appointment page only seems to work if you are in Peru.
-So, if you are in Peru, but use a VPN set in the another country switch it off.
+So, if you are in Peru, but use a VPN set in another country switch it off.
 If you are outside Peru and want to book your appointment before coming to the country, use a VPN and select Peru.
 And to avoid further system errors, we highly recommend to not using a translation program, which automatically translates the page from Spanish to your preferred language, and switching off any ad blockers or an incognito mode you might use.

 Be aware that especially in Lima, it can be difficult to get an appointment.
-At the moment (January 2024) Interpol releases new appointments every Saturday between 08.00 am and 12.00 pm.
+At the moment (March 2025) Interpol releases new appointments every Saturday between 08.00 am and 12.00 pm.

 So, to make an appointment enter the Interpol website and you will get to this page.